"Come to me, all who labor and are heavy laden, and I will give you rest." (Matt. 11:28)

 "I AM the Light of the world; whoever follows me will not walk in darkness, but will have the light of life."
 (John 8: 12-14)

-Will be held Each Wednesday during Great Lent, beginning @ 6:30 PM
+Each Wednesday during Great Lent, beginning at 6:30 pm

 Great Lent is a season of repentance and renewal of our Baptism.
 We fast and pray to remind us that the needs of the soul are far more important than the needs of the body.
 Scripture tells us, Man shall not live by bread alone (Matthew 4:4).
 We need God, Who provides all for both body and soul.
 We have an opportunity to come together each Wednesday to seek God’s help and to be healed by more frequent reception of communion.
-Our Sunday Divine Liturgies have a festal character; however, Presanctified Liturgies are celebrated each Wednesday during Great Lent as fitting the season of repentance, conversion, and intensified prayer and fasting.
+Our Sunday Divine Liturgies have a festal character; however, Presanctified Liturgies celebrated each Wednesday during Great Lent are penitential in nature.
+This is fitting for the season of repentance, conversion, and intensified prayer and fasting.
+Father will be available for confessions from 5:00 PM to 6:15 PM.

 Liturgy in Turkana